adawolfa/ffi-memory-stream/README.md

 You can make the stream read-only (`r`), write-only (`w`) or unrestricted (`rw`).
 The wrapper ensures that the user operates within the stream boundaries thanks to the `$size` argument, which is mandatory.

 You, as a callee, should `fclose()` the stream explicitly once the pointer becomes invalid.
 Reading from or writing into such stream emits a warning, but unlike accessing the data via an invalid pointer, doesn't cause the process to crash, making it much easier for caller to debug.

+Both 32-bit and 64-bit platforms are supported, little-endian is assumed.